Azure/Avere/src/terraform/examples/jumpbox/README.md

 4. `cd src/terraform/examples/jumpbox`

-7. edit the local variables section at the top of the file `main.tf`, to customize to your preferences
+7. `code main.tf` to edit the local variables section at the top of the file, to customize to your preferences

 8. execute `terraform init` in the directory of `main.tf`.